 The course covers topics such as aquatic insect morphology, physiology, ecology, behavior and evolution in a variety of aquatic systems.
 This course includes a significant taxonomic component.
 Each student will be required to make an aquatic insect collection.
-Prereq: BIOL 211 and BIOL 343 or permission of instructor.
-3 hrs. leb.
+Prereq: BIOL 211 and 343 or permission of instructor.
+3 hrs lec., 3 hrs. lab.